ICT381/ict381-lab-notes/LAB_3B.md

 ### Something to decide for yourself

 Should a page object contain `expect(...)` checks, or only offer actions and leave the checking to the test?

-Both are defensible.
-Checks kept next to the screen knowledge stay correct when the screen changes.
-But a test whose assertions are hidden in another file no longer tells you what it proves.
-Pick one and be consistent.

 ### Part 5 recap

-1. One screen, one owner.
+1. One screen, one class.
-2. Locators are attributes; actions are methods.
-3. A test should read like the behaviour, not like the HTML.
+2. A test should read like the behaviour, not like the HTML.

 ---